-- check subjects under "refine my results" or under "details" for individual books
+- check subjects assigned to individual books

 - for thematic catalogues, add the phrase "thematic catalogs" to your search

 - books from M to MT are on the 4th floor of the Laurier Waterloo Library